 1. Sustainable fabrics

 The first thing that you should look for when creating a green and sustainable wardrobe is the fabrics of your clothes.
 Here is a list of some of the most sustainable fabrics in clothing:

 Hemp is an absolutely amazing material.
 It is a very cheap option compared to the other materials, and instead of harming the environment, it improves the environment where the plant grows.
 It is not environmental specific, meaning that it can grow in many different climates all over the world.
 The plant also does not need fertilizers or pesticides.
 Hemp cleans the air around us by absorbing carbon dioxide, making it the ultimate material for sustainable fashion!
 Besides all these amazing benefits, hemp also makes a very comfortable and breathable material.

 Cotton is the most used fabric in clothing because it is a light and breathable material.
 However, the production of conventional cotton is terrible for the environment, and it uses tremendous amounts of water.
 Besides a lot of chemicals and fertilizers are used.

-This is why organic and recycled cotton are better choices.
+This is why organic and recycled cotton is a better choices.
 Organic cotton does not use chemicals and often also no fertilizers.
 It minimizes the environmental impact of cotton.
 Recycled cotton, however, is an even more sustainable fabric.
 Since the material already exists it does not need any resources to be created.
-It keeps organic clothing out of landfill and gives the material a second life.
+It keeps organic clothing out of landfills and gives the material a second life.